 Jason Hao from Santa Fe, an expert in Scalp acupuncture from New Mexico reported that A 65-year-old male patient who had had MS for 20 years was treated with Chinese scalp acupuncture.
 The patient was amazed to feel the dizziness, balance, stiffness, and weakness in his legs improve just minutes after a few needles were inserted in his scalp.
 By the third treatment, Charles’s vision had significantly improved.
 He also had more energy and was able to do more work at his law office.
 By the fifth treatment, Charles reported that he was able to walk around his home and office without problems and that he could walk much longer distances.
 Glob Adv Health Med.
 2013 Jan; 2(1): 8–13.

-In our Great Wall Acupuncture Clinic, We often see patients have very positive responses to initial scalp acupuncture treatment.
+In our Great Wall Acupuncture Clinic, We often see patients have very positive responses to initial scalp acupuncture and body treatment.
 Body balance, stiffness, weakness and limb movement are significantly improved.